M$^2$IV: Towards Efficient and Fine-grained Multimodal In-Context Learning via Representation Engineering: VLibrary: An All-purpose Toolbox for LVLM

 In this section, we demonstrate the practical value of VLibrary in solving the key challenges that LVLM faces in real-world applications.
 As shown in Figure \ref{fig:appli}, VLibrary empowers us to store and retrieve tailored M²IV, facilitating versatile steering while seamlessly integrating into existing systems.
 For the subsequent applications, we set $K=1250$ during training.

 \textbf{VLibrary can enhance cross-modal alignment in a special way.} In §\ref{3.1}, we configure M²IV on a layer-wise basis, recognizing that each layer contributes differently to ICL.
-Alternatively, M²IV can be selectively injected into specific layers based on their functional roles—for example, shallow layers to enhance fine-grained cross-modal alignment.
-To evaluate this, we construct detail-focused datasets by prompting GPT-4o to expand COCO captions into rich descriptions of each image’s visual features, and train M²IV on them.
+Alternatively, M²IV can be injected only into layers chosen for their functional importance; for instance, targeting shallow layers to reinforce fine-grained cross-modal alignment.
+To evaluate this, we construct detail-focused datasets by prompting GPT-4o to expand MSCOCO's \citep{coco} captions into detailed descriptions of each image’s visual features, and train M²IV on them.
 We then inject part of the trained M²IV into corresponding LVLM layers for zero-shot VQA.
-As shown in Table \ref{tab:layer}, injecting M²IV into the first 10 layers yields the greatest performance gains—even surpassing full injection.
-These findings reveal that M²IVs can be flexibly leveraged to enhance the overall capabilities of LVLMs.
+As shown in Table \ref{tab:layer}, injecting M²IV into the first 10 layers yields the greatest performance gains, even surpassing full injection.
+These findings reveal that M²IVs can be flexibly applied to enhance LVLMs' overall capabilities.

 \textbf{VLibrary enables versatile customization of LVLM outputs.} \textit{Instruction following} is vital for LVLMs to align with user intent and facilitate various interactions.
 However, the added visual modality complicates instruction adherence, requiring extensive parameter updates to achieve proper alignment.
-We utilize M²IV to ensure reliable adherence to diverse instruction types using the LLaVA dataset \citep{Llava1}, which includes three instruction types.
+We use LLaVA-Bench to test whether M²IV can steer the model to follow specific user instructions when generating content.
+The benchmark covers three types of instruction: conversation, detailed description, and complex reasoning \citep{Llava1}.
+We train M²IV on the LLaVA dataset, which contains the same three instruction types.
 As shown in Table~\ref{tab:if}, M²IV consistently enhances instruction-following performance across all types, emphasizing its effectiveness in addressing the challenge with minimal overhead.
 In Appendix \ref{app:lib}, we also explore using M²IV to enable LVLMs to explicitly output their reasoning process.

-\textbf{VLibrary is well-suited for studying LVLM safety.} M²IV's strong behavior-steering capabilities make it a powerful tool for LVLM jailbreak study.
-Conversely, it can also enhance the model's safety awareness against harmful content.
-The experimental results and analyses for this section are presented in Appendix \ref{app:lib}.
+\textbf{VLibrary is well-suited for studying LVLM safety.} M²IV’s strong behavior-steering capability makes it a powerful tool for investigating jailbreak scenarios with LVLMs.
+By constructing M²IV vectors that encode harmful multimodal instructions and injecting them into a model, we can compel it to override its moral safeguards and generate disallowed content.
+In the opposite direction, safety-oriented M²IV vectors strengthen LVLM’s awareness of harmful prompts, allowing it to detect and refuse such requests with greater precision.
+Experimental results and detailed analyses appear in Appendix \ref{app:lib}.